London Philharmonic Choir: Jackman era (1992–1994)

-The LPO appointed Jeremy Jackman, a former member of the King's Singers, as the next Chorus Master in late 1991 to commence in 1992.
+The LPO appointed Jeremy Jackman, a former member of the King's Singers, as the next chorus master in late 1991 to commence in 1992.
 The LPO did not programme any concerts involving the LPC in the 1992/93 season to allow the choir time to regroup.
 With the departure of Cooke, some LPC members, uncertain of the choir's future, defected to other choirs resulting in declining membership.
 Recruitment was made all the more challenging as the choir's difficulties were widely advertised.
 Despite this setback, Jackman and the fragmented choir worked hard to achieve decent results for Beethoven's Ninth with Tennstedt, Janáček's Glagolitic Mass with Jiří Bělohlávek and Haydn's Creation with Sir Roger Norrington.
 In March 1994, Jackman handed in his resignation after working with the choir for only two concert seasons.
-By late 1994, after months of searching and auditioning, the LPO eventually appointed Neville Creed as the next LPC Chorus Master.
+By late 1994, after months of searching and auditioning, the LPO eventually appointed Neville Creed as the next LPC chorus master.

-Jeremy Jackman is now Musical Director of the English Baroque Choir, the Cecilian Singers in Leicester, and the Jay Singers in Norfolk.
+Jeremy Jackman is now musical director of the English Baroque Choir until 2021, the Cecilian Singers in Leicester, and the Jay Singers in Norfolk.
 He also gives music masterclasses and workshops.